MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/contours/contourexample4.md

 ## Introduction
-In this example we like to calculate the volume of our object, in this case the part of the lung we have segmented.
+In this example we like to calculate the volume of our object, in this case, the part of the lung we have segmented.

 ## Steps to Do
 ### Develop Your Network and Calculate the Lung Volume
-Add the module `CalculateVolume` and `SoView2DAnnotation` to your workspace and connect both modules as shown.
+Add the modules `CalculateVolume` and `SoView2DAnnotation` to your workspace and connect both modules as shown.
 Update the module `CalculateVolume`, which directly shows the volume of our object.